Federico Marchetti: Lazio

 Following the departure of their Uruguay international Fernando Muslera at the end of the 2010–11 season, Marchetti joined Lazio.
 President Claudio Lotito activated Marchetti's €5.2 million release clause.
 Marchetti arrived in Rome on 5 July to undertake a medical and sign a five-year contract.
 He described his move to Lazio as "the end of a nightmare".

 Marchetti played a terrific season for Lazio and his presence and command over the defence together with his numerous saves helped Lazio achieve two consecutive Europa League qualifications with 5th and 4th-place finishes in the 2010–11 and 2011–12 Serie A campaigns respectively.

 Federico Marchetti's continued period of good form during the 2012–13 season saw become one of the club's protagonists; on 26 May 2013, he won the Coppa Italia with Lazio, keeping a clean sheet in a historic 1–0 Rome derby final victory against cross-city rivals Roma.
 His performances led him to be called up once again to the Italy national team.

-Genoa
+Later career

-Marchetti was acquired by Genoa on 2 July 2018 on a free transfer after his contract expired with Lazio.
+Marchetti was acquired by Genoa on 2 July 2018 on a free transfer after his contract with Lazio expired.

-Spezia

 On 21 January 2023, signed a six-month contract for Spezia until the end of the season.